-27. Of which of the following medications is most likely to cause osteoporosis in case of chronic use:
+27. Which of the following medications is most likely to cause osteoporosis in case of chronic use:

-b) Propranolol; c) Warfarin; d) Prednisolone. a) Lovastatin:
+a) Lovastatin; b) Propranolol; c) Warfarin;

 28. A child has been diagnosed to be have vitamin D dependent rickets.
 The most appropriate vitamin D preparation for child is: